-The Foundation asserted that it was a separate legal entity established as a "charitable private foundation" under IRC § 501(c)(3) and is organized and operates as an irrevocable trust.
-The Foundation further asserted that Mr. Latimer had no legal interest in the trust assets and therefore the Foundation property should not be combined with Mr. Latimer's properties for the 1500 acre greenbelt limit.
-The Foundation exists to support a variety of religious ministries, educational organizations, and other charitable entities.
-Under the terms of the Foundation's Agreement, the Foundation is required to hold and manage all of its property exclusively for charitable purposes.
-To generate additional funds to use for its charitable purposes, the Foundation invests in farm land, and the Properties are part of the farm land the Foundation owns for this reason.
+The Foundation asserted that it was a separate legal entity established as a "charitable private foundation" under I C § 501(c)(3) and is organi ed and operates as an irrevocable trust.
+The Foundation further asserted that r.
+Latimer had no legal interest in the trust assets and therefore the Foundation property should not be combined with r.
+Latimer s properties for the 1500 acre greenbelt limit.
+The Foundation exists to support a variety of religious ministries, educational organi ations, and other charitable entities. nder the terms of the Foundation s Agreement, the Foundation is required to hold and manage all of its property exclusively for charitable purposes.
+To generate additional funds to use for its charitable purposes, the Foundation invests in farm land, and the roperties are part of the farm land the Foundation owns for this reason.

-On behalf of the Foundation, Mr. Smith3 testified regarding the characteristics and governance of private foundations and the rules and regulations that apply to those foundations.
-Mr. Smith explained that private foundations are created to benefit charitable causes by either making grants to other charities or directly engaging in charitable endeavors.
-As Mr. Smith clarified, private foundations are governed by a board of directors or a trust committee, but they do not have "owners."
+governance of private foundations and the rules and regulations that apply to those foundations.

+r.
+Smith explained that private foundations are created to benefit charitable causes by either making grants to other charities or directly engaging in charitable endeavors.
+As r.
+Smith clarified, private foundations are governed by a board of directors or a trust committee, but they do not have "owners."

-Mr. Smith testified that private foundations must comply with numerous federal rules and regulations to maintain their tax-exempt status.
-Most notably, these foundations must hold and manage all of their property for the benefit of charitable organizations that also qualify for federal income tax exemption or directly engage in charitable activities.
+On behalf of the Foundation, r.
+Smith3 testified regarding the characteristics and r.
+Smith testified that private foundations must comply with numerous federal rules and regulations to maintain their tax-exempt status. ost notably, these foundations must hold and manage all of their property for the benefit of charitable organi ations that also qualify for federal income tax exemption or directly engage in charitable activities.
 Individuals who donate property to a private foundation or who manage a private foundation are "disqualified persons" prohibited from engaging in "self-dealing."
-A person who donates to a private foundation or manages a private foundation cannot, in his or her personal capacity, enter into any transactions with the foundation, become the owner of any of the foundation's assets, or receive income from the foundation.
+A person who donates to a private foundation or manages a private foundation cannot, in his or her personal capacity, enter into any transactions with the foundation, become the owner of any of the foundation s assets, or receive income from the foundation.
 Any violations of these requirements would cause the foundation to lose its tax-exempt status and result in penalties.

-3 Although Mr. Smith's firm represents the taxpayer, Mr. Smith does not.
+3 Although r.
+Smith s firm represents the taxpayer, r.
+Smith does not.
 He testified in his capacity as an expert witness only.
-As part of his testimony, Mr. Smith detailed his qualifications as an expert in trusts and estates including his membership in the American College of Trust and Estate Counsel and designation in the Chambers High Net Worth Guide.
+As part of his testimony, r.
+Smith detailed his qualifications as an expert in trusts and estates including his membership in the American College of Trust and state Counsel and designation in the Chambers High et Worth Guide.

-Mr. Smith testified that, based on his experience in drafting and interpreting estate trust documents, the Agreement was an irrevocable trust.
+r.
+Smith testified that, based on his experience in drafting and interpreting estate trust documents, the Agreement was an irrevocable trust.
 On its face, Section 12 of the Agreement expressly states that the Foundation is an irrevocable trust.
-This provision is supported by other terms of the Agreement, which clarify that, while Mr. Latimer has the authority to amend the Agreement in some respects, he cannot revoke the trust or otherwise take ownership of any of the taxpayer's property now or in the future.
-Mr. Smith clarified that the mere ability to amend a trust does not make it revocable.
+This provision is supported by other terms of the Agreement, which clarify that, while r.
+Latimer has the authority to amend the Agreement in some respects, he cannot revoke the trust or otherwise take ownership of any of the taxpayer s property now or in the future. r.
+Smith clarified that the mere ability to amend a trust does not make it revocable.
 Irrevocable trust documents may be drafted to allow amendments for a variety of reasons, including staying current with applicable laws and substitution of qualified recipient charities for charitable trusts.